sagemath/trac_to_gh/Issue 7617.md

 CC:  @dandrake @jhpalmieri

-sagetex has been voted in to be a standard sage spkg.

-the official maintainer for the "next few years" is Dan Drake.
+From this [sage-devel](http://groups.google.com/group/sage-devel/browse_thread/thread/4c192cdc748c9b1c) thread, SageTeX has been voted to be a standard Sage spkg.
+The official maintainer for the "next few years" is Dan Drake.

 Issue created by migration from https://trac.sagemath.org/ticket/7617